aws-samples/eks-workshop-v2/website/docs/security/sealed-secrets/sealing-secrets.md

 sidebar_position: 70
 ---

 Let's create a new secret `catalog-sealed-db`.
-We will create a new file `new-catalog-db.yaml` with the same keys and values as the `catalog-db` Secret.
+We'll create a new file `new-catalog-db.yaml` with the same keys and values as the `catalog-db` Secret.

 ```file
 security/sealed-secrets/new-catalog-db.yaml